 Both rainfall and cold weather will negatively affect your plant.
 Because most areas experience both dropping temperatures and increased rainfall as summer passes to autumn, and then into winter, it is best to bring in your plant at the end of summer.

-Where does christmas cactus grow best?
+Where christmas cactus grow best when outside

 So where do christmas cactus grow best?